 Message from Management

 Thank you for visiting MUFG’s website.
-I would like to outline MUFG’s business results for the first half of fiscal 2014, and explain our business strategy.
+I would like to outline MUFG’s business results for fiscal 2015, and explain how we will pursue sustainable growth going forward.

 In the year to March 2016 the low interest rate environment continued and the yen strengthened, while from the latter half of the fiscal year the market environment became unstable.
 Reflecting these influences MUFG’s income from loans and deposits in Japan and overseas declined, while sales of investment products were subdued, resulting in gross profits of 4,143.2 billion yen, a year-on-year decline of 85.8 billion yen.
 Operating expenses were held broadly in line with the previous fiscal year as our efforts to control costs allowed us to offset increases in overseas regulatory compliance expenses and other areas.
 As a result, net business profits declined by 87.0 billion yen to 1,557.9 billion yen.